mingshuwang/mingshu-website/content/authors/Xinyi Yuan/_index.md

 ---
 # Display name
-title: Xinyan Xian
+title: Xinyi Yuan

 # Full name (for SEO)
-first_name: Xinyan
+first_name: Xinyi
-last_name: Xian
+last_name: Yuan

 # Username (this should match the folder name)
 authors:
-  - xinyan-xian
+  - Xinyi Yuan

 # Is this the primary user of the site?
 superuser: false